simulacre7/resume-v4/content/featured/Aktion/index.md

 showInProjects: true
 ---

-Developed a smartphone-assisted crop disease diagnosis service.
+A smartphone-assisted crop disease diagnosis service.
 Our CNN (Convolutional Neural Network) can classify 17 crop species and 46 diseases.